• Skip to main content

 • Closest Town: Dunton (2mi), Rico (16mi), Telluride (30mi)

-• Specs: 14 shaded campsites, including horse and livestock camping
+• Specs: 14 shaded campsites, including horse and livestock camping; first-come, first-serve

 • Amenities: Vault toilets, water, picnic tables and fire grates, easy access to Lizard Head Wilderness Area